bsmg/beat-saber-community-wiki/about.md

 <!-- TITLE: About -->
 <!-- SUBTITLE: Who are we? -->

-Ever wonder who made your favorite mod or answered your questions in `#support`?
+Ever wonder who made your favorite mod or created the mod installer?
 This page tells you a little bit about some of the major Beat Saber Modding Community contributors.
 The community wouldn't exist without the blood, sweat, and tears of these amazing volunteers.

 >Some people could go under multiple sections, so I tried to sort this page the best I could.
 If you'd like anything about your section changed, feel free to contact me - williums
 {.is-warning}